Yabusame (the horseback archery) held at Ohmi-jingu shrine, Shiga Prefecture

 Regrettably, the arrow missed the smallest target.

-Finally, all the archers gathered and the best archer was examined in front of the magistrate, the person sitting in the chair.
+Finally, all the archers gathered and the best archer was complimented in front of the ancient magistrate, the person sitting in the chair.

 Comments